The Bankrate promise

 If you own a permanent whole life policy but no longer wish to pay premiums, there are two common methods available to you without forfeiting the policy.
 The first option is to surrender the policy and receive the cash value.
 The other option is to use the cash value the policy has accumulated and turn it into reduced paid-up insurance coverage, which keeps your policy active but will lower your death benefit.
 The death benefit will become equivalent to the cash value when you convert to reduced paid-up insurance.

-The reduced paid-up option is not available with term life insurance policies since they do not build any cash value.
 You would also need to confirm eligibility for the reduced paid-up insurance coverage option since most life insurance companies require the policy to be a certain number of years old.
+The reduced paid-up option is not available with term life insurance policies since those types of policies do not build any cash value.